-- Minimal/Moderate Sedation during the administration of minimal or moderate sedation, the supervising dentist and at least one (1) other individual must be present. - Deep sedation/general anesthesia during the administration of deep sedation or general anesthesia, the supervising dentist and at least two (2) other individuals must be present; one of whom is experienced in patient monitoring and documentation. - 3.
-Monitoring and medication administration may be delegated to trained dental personnel under the direct supervision of the dentist; however, the supervising dentist retains full accountability. - 4.
-Discharge patient discharge after sedation and/or general anesthesia must be specifically authorized by the anesthesia provider.
+- a.
+Minimal/Moderate Sedation during During the administration of minimal or moderate sedation, the supervising dentist and at least one (1) other individual who is experienced in patient monitoring and documentation must be present. - b.
+Deep sedation/general anesthesia during During the administration of deep sedation or general anesthesia, the supervising dentist and at least two (2) other individuals must be present; one of whom is experienced in patient monitoring and documentation, must be present.

-R. Additional Requirements for Privileges or Permits: Demonstration of Continued Competency and Reinstatement of Expired Privileges or Permits

-- 1. An applicant for Local Anesthesia Privileges, Minimal Sedation Privileges, Moderate Sedation Privileges or a Deep Sedation/General Anesthesia Permit shall demonstrate to the Board that he/she has maintained the professional ability and knowledge required to perform anesthesia when the applicant has not completed a residency program or the coursework set forth in this Rule XIV within the past five (5) years immediately preceding the application.
+- 3. Monitoring and medication administration may be delegated to trained dental personnel under the direct supervision of the dentist; however, the supervising dentist retains full accountability.
+The supervising dentist retains full accountability, but delegation to trained dental personnel may occur under: - a.
+Direct supervision by the dentist when a patient is being monitored, or - b.
+Direct, continuous, and visual supervision by the dentist when medication, excluding local anesthetic, is being administered to a patient. - Discharge patient Patient discharge after sedation and/or general anesthesia must be specifically authorized by the anesthesia provider. - R. Additional Requirements for Privileges or Permits: Demonstration of Continued Competency and Reinstatement of Expired Privileges or Permits - 1.
+An applicant for a Local Anesthesia Privileges Permit, Minimal Sedation Privileges Permit, Moderate Sedation Privileges Permit, or a Deep Sedation/General Anesthesia Permit shall demonstrate to the Board that he/she has maintained the professional ability and knowledge required to perform anesthesia when the applicant has not completed a residency program or the coursework set forth in this Rule XIV within the past five (5) years immediately preceding the application.
 The applicant may demonstrate competency as follows: - a.
-Submit proof that he/she has engaged in the level of administration of anesthesia within generally accepted standards of dental or dental hygiene practice at or above the level for which the applicant is pursuing privileges or a permit for at least one (1) of the five (5) years immediately preceding the application, or - b.
-Submit proof of an evaluation, completed within one (1) year preceding the application by a person or entity approved by the Board that certifies the applicant's ability to administer anesthesia within generally accepted standards of practice at or above the level for which he/she is requesting privileges or a permit.
+Submit proof satisfactory to the Board that he/she has engaged in the level of administration of anesthesia within generally accepted standards of dental or dental hygiene practice and in compliance with section O and P of this Rule XIV at or above the level for which the applicant is pursuing privileges or a permit for at least one (1) of the five (5) years immediately preceding the application, or - b.
+Submit proof satisfactory to the Board of an evaluation, completed within one (1) year preceding the application by a person or entity approved by the Board that certifies the applicant's ability to administer anesthesia within generally accepted standards of dental or dental hygiene practice and in compliance with sections O and P of this Rule XIV at or above the level for which he/she is requesting privileges or a permit.
 The proposed procedure for the evaluation and the proposed evaluating person or entity must be submitted and be pre-approved by the Board. - 2.
-If a dentist allows his/her Colorado dental license to expire then his/her Minimal Sedation Privileges, Moderate Sedation Privileges or Deep Sedation/General Anesthesia Permit shall also expire.
-The dentist may apply for reinstatement of his/her Minimal Sedation Privileges, Moderate Sedation Privileges or Deep Sedation/General Anesthesia Permit simultaneously with or subsequent to application for reinstatement of licensure.
+If a dentist allows his/her Colorado dental license to expire then his/her Minimal Sedation PrivilegesPermit, Moderate Sedation PrivilegesPermit, or Deep Sedation/General Anesthesia Permit shall also expire.
+The dentist may apply for reinstatement of his/her Minimal Sedation PrivilegesPermit, Moderate Sedation PrivilegesPermit, or Deep Sedation/General Anesthesia Permit simultaneously with or subsequent to application for reinstatement of licensure. - 3.
+If a dental hygienist allows his/her Colorado dental hygienist license to expire then his/her Local Anesthesia Privileges Permit shall also expire.
+The dental hygienist may apply for reinstatement of his/her Local Anesthesia Privileges Permit simultaneously with or subsequent to application for reinstatement of licensure.